Outer Cape Solarize

-Our program, which is sponsored by the Towns of Eastham, Wellfleet, Truro, and Provincetown is designed to educate our fellow citizens about how to have both a greener way of life and save money in the process.
+Our program is sponsored by the Towns of Eastham, Wellfleet, Truro, and Provincetown and is designed to educate our fellow citizens about how to have both a greener way of life and save money in the process.

-The program will be conducted under guidelines and with the support of the Massachusetts Clean Energy Center.
+The program is being conducted under guidelines and with the support of the Massachusetts Clean Energy Center.
 The Massachusetts Clean Energy Center (MassCEC) is a publicly-funded agency dedicated to accelerating the success of clean energy technologies, companies, and projects in the Commonwealth.

-We will be holding a series of public outreach meetings in our communities throughout the Fall, Winter and Spring.
+We are holding a series of public outreach meetings in our communities throughout the Winter and Spring of 2018.
 Check our website or your local newspaper for a schedule of our events.
 Come hear about all these exciting ways in which you can help the planet and also save money.
 We will also be working directly with small businesses in our area.

 Be sure to fill out the form on the right to stay informed and to participate in our program.

 Our program has three parts.
 The first part encourages the installation of solar panels on homes and small businesses in our towns.
 Not only does this add to the production of green energy, but it is a money-making investment.
 We have a tiered pricing structure where the more people who install solar, the lower the price will be for all.
 We will be conducting a competitive procurement to select a Solar Vendor who can best serve our community.

 The second part involves adopting technologies that replace the use of carbon-based fuels with less expensive green electricity.
 We will talk about mini-splits, air source heat pumps, air source hot water heaters and electric vehicles.
 This part will be conducted in partnership with Self Reliance.
 Self Reliance is a nonprofit that helps educates the Cape and Islands community on energy conservation, energy efficiency, and renewable energy.